 – Popcorn, nuts, carrots, and hard pretzels

 Do not chew ice or bubble gum with braces.

 Cleaning your teeth may take a lot of time at first, but with practice, your oral hygiene routine will become easier.
 Our orthodontist may also recommend using a fluoride mouthwash to clean the areas your toothbrush can’t reach.
-For more information and to schedule your next visit, feel free to call 360 Orthodontics at 440-243-9575 today!
+For more information and to schedule your next visit, feel free to call the office of Shabbir Adenwalla, DMD, MS at 440-243-9575 today!